-Painted Skulls
+Painted Real or Synthetic Skulls

 FLAMING SKULL; January 2011